velocitatem/lapaces-daemon/source/LADA-shell/README.md

 	show [module/all]
 		all: 	Lists all modules and their submodules
 		module: Lists submodules in a parent module
+		tell:	Shows all data modules which you can query

 	set [var/function] [val]
 		var: 		Sets the variable named var to be val